-Pragmatically sidestepping this long-running debate, for the purpose of this publication Al might be defined as computer systems that have been designed to interact with the world through capabilities that we usually think of as human (Luckin et al., 2016).
-More detail is given by UNESCO's World Commission on the Ethics of Scientific Knowledge and Technology (COMEST), who describe AI as involving machines capable of imitating certain functionalities of human intelligence, including such features as perception, learning, reasoning, problem solving, language interaction, and even producing creative work.
+Interestingly, the machine learning algorithms that are generating the most headlines - 'deep learning' and 'neural networks' - have themselves been around for more than 40 years.
+The recent dramatic achievements of AI and its disruptive potential have come about because of purpose of this publication AI might be defined as computer systems that have been designed to interact with the world through capabilities that we usually think of as human (Luckin et al., 2016).
+More detail is given by UNESCO's World Commission on the Ethics of Scientific Knowledge and Technology machines capable of imitating certain functionalities of human intelligence, including such features as perception, learning, reasoning, problem solving, language interaction, and even producing creative work.
 (COMEST, 2019)